synsandacks/enarsi-study/eigrp/summarization.md

 If any one of these networks go down every router that had the prefix in it's routing table would query to see if any other routers have a path to that network.
 Summarization helps limit the scope of these queries.
 If you add a summary route of 10.1.1.0/24 on the interfaces where you have EIGRP neighborships, you limit the query scope to 1 router querying its neighbors.
 The neighbors will reply that they don't have a path to that network because the specific prefix was never in it's routing table and since they didn't lose any routes they won't query any of their neighbors.

 When a summary route is created it will show up in the local routers routing table as an EIGRP route with a next hop of NULL0.

+Also it should be noted that you can send a summary route of 0.0.0.0 0.0.0.0 and inject a default route into the EIGRP routing domain.

 ### Classic Mode